adriancostin6/VoIP-Analyzer/README.md

 `cmake --build --config Release .`

-After the build is finished, the executable should be located under the *Release* directory.
+After the build is finished, the executable should be located under the *Release* directory. *Remember to use administrator privileges when using the packet capture mode*.

 ## Features